 Skyway and tunnel systems are often complex and difficult to navigate, especially for newcomers.
 Many newcomers simply avoid these systems as they do not know the layout.
 With the increasing number of Android smartphones in the market, there is an opportunity to address these issues through an application on Google’s Android platform that leverages GPS and other information to aid in navigating these systems.
 The Mapper for Android, Twin Cities Edition aims to aid the navigation of the Minneapolis Skyway System and the University of Minnesota (UMN) tunnel and skyway system -- termed the "Gopher Way."
 It will be one application with options for both systems.

 The Minneapolis Skyway System is a collection of enclosed footbridges that connect buildings in Minneapolis.
 It is an expansive system and is known as one of the largest such systems in the world.
 Newcomers have claimed that they often get “turned around” within the skyway system, often going in circles and sometimes even missing a scheduled bus.
-Similarly, navigating the University of Minnesota (UMN) tunnel and skyway system -- termed the “Gopher Way” -- is a daunting task for newcomers to the university.
+Similarly, navigating the UMN tunnel and skyway system is a daunting task for newcomers to the university.
 Not only do travelers have to frequently switch floors, going from the skyway to the tunnels or vice versa, but signs and maps of the system are often difficult to find and only show a limited view of the system.

 Potential Market